Positec: Products

 Positec produces, distributes, and sells products under two major brand names: WORX and Rockwell Tools.
 WORX is a line of lawn and garden equipment that includes products like lawn trimmers, lawn mowers, chainsaws, leaf blowers, yard carts, and accessories.
 Rockwell Tools is a line of power tools and hand tools that consists of products like circular saws, drills, angle grinders, and specialty tools like the oscillating SoniCrafter and the Jawhorse clamping device.
-More recently, Positec began manufacturing a limited line of light-duty lawn and garden tools for German discount retailer ALDI in the USA under their private brands Ferrex (which replaced the WorkZone label) and Gardenline.
+More recently, Positec began manufacturing a limited line of light-duty lawn and garden tools for German discount retailer Aldi in the USA under their private brands Ferrex (which replaced the WorkZone label) and Gardenline.

-Positec also make WESCO, Bauker, Xceed and Blue Ridge brands.
+Positec also make WESCO, Bauker, Xceed and Blue Ridge brands, and licensed the Cat brand for electric power tools and lawn & garden equipment.

 Recognition and awards

 In 2010, retailer Lowe's honored Positec with the Supplier of the Year Award.
 Lowe's also named Positec the "Innovator of the Year" among their 2,500 other suppliers.
 The company's WORX GT lawn trimmer also received an award from the U.S. Electronic Retailing Association in 2010.
 In 2011, Positec received awards from DIY Week for Product of the Year in the power tool and garden tools categories.
 In 2013, the World Wildlife Fund presented Positec with the Platinum Low Carbon Award for its sustainable manufacturing facilities in China.